wp-plugins/alpine-photo-tile-for-flickr/readme.txt

 === Alpine PhotoTile for Flickr ===
 Contributors: theAlpinePress
 Donate link: thealpinepress.com
-Tags: photos, flickr, photostream, javascript, jQuery, stylish, pictures, images, widget, sidebar, display, gallery, wall Requires at least: 2.8
+Tags: photos, flickr, photostream, javascript, jQuery, stylish, pictures, images, widget, sidebar, display, gallery, wall, lightbox, fancybox
+Requires at least: 2.8
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.1.1.4
+Stable tag: 1.2.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-The Alpine PhotoTile for Flickr is the first plugin in a series intended to create a means of retrieving photos from various popular sites and displaying them in a stylish and uniform way.
-The plugin is capable of retrieving photos from a particular Flickr user, a group, a set, or the Flickr community.
+The Alpine PhotoTile for Flickr, the first plugin in the Alpine PhotoTile series, is capable of retrieving photos from a particular Flickr user, a group, a set, or the Flickr community.
+The photos can be linked to the your Flickr page, a specific URL, or to a Fancybox slideshow.
+Also, the Shortcode Generator makes it easy to insert the widget into posts without learning any of the code.
 This lightweight but powerful widget takes advantage of WordPress's built in JQuery scripts to create a sleek presentation that I hope you will like.
 A full description and demonstration is available at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-flickr/ "Plugin Demo").

 == Installation ==